Position

 How much does a Human Resource Director make?

-Human Resource Directors play a key role in managing a company's workforce.
-They ensure that employees are happy and productive.
-This important job comes with a good salary.
-On average, a Human Resource Director earns about $106,294 per year.
-This number can change based on experience, location, and the size of the company.
+A Human Resource Director oversees all of a company's HR policies and practices.
+They ensure that employees are happy and that the workplace is a good place to work.
+This important role comes with a strong salary.
+On average, a Human Resource Director makes about $107,668 a year.
+This amount can change based on experience, company size, and location.
+For example, a Director in a big city may earn more than in a small town.

 View Human Resource Director jobs nearby